Bonk (series): Games

 Bonk's Adventure (PC-Genjin in Japan, PC Kid in Europe) was the first game starring Bonk and was released for the TurboGrafx-16 in 1989.
 A variation of the TG-16 original eventually appeared on the NES with fewer colors and reduced graphic quality.
 Another variation was released for the Amiga under the name BC Kid.
 A completely new game, with 2-player co-op, was released for the arcades, while another new game utilizing the same name was released for the Game Boy.
 A remake of the original was released in Japan many years later on the PlayStation 2 and the GameCube.

 Bonk's Revenge (PC-Genjin 2 in Japan, PC Kid 2 in Europe) was released for the TurboGrafx-16 in 1991, while a completely different game using the same name made it to the Game Boy, the TurboGrafx-16 version was re-released for Windows on December 13, 2013, and the Wii U Virtual Console on March 12, 2014, in Japan.

 Bonk 3: Bonk's Big Adventure (PC-Genjin 3) was released for the TurboGrafx-16 as 2 versions in 1993: a TurboChip (cartridge) version and a Super CD-ROM version, the latter of which featured an updated redbook audio soundtrack.

 GB Genjin Land: Viva!
 Chikkun Kingdom was a collection of mini games starring Bonk, released for the Game Boy.

 Super Bonk (Super Genjin, Super B.C.
 Kid) was the 4th game in the series and was released for the Super NES in 1994.
 It was the first entry in the Bonk series to not be released for the TurboGrafx-16.
 Super Bonk was later re-released for Nintendo's Virtual Console in Japan on November 16, 2010, the PAL region on December 10, and in North America on April 4, 2011.

 Super Genjin 2 was the 5th and final console game in the series.
 It was the follow-up to Super Bonk, and was released in 1995 only in Japan on the Super Famicom (Super NES).

 Genjin Collection, a collection of the 3 Game Boy titles, was released for the Game Boy.

 Bonk's Return was released for mobile phones.
 It features gameplay similar to that of the first two Bonk games.

 Mekuttepon!
 (PC Genjin Version) (めくってポン!(PC原人版)), released on iPhone OS on 2008 in Japan, is part of Do the Hudson!!.

 Same Game (PC Genjin Version) (鮫亀(PC原人版)), released on iPhone OS on 2008 in Japan, is part of Do the Hudson!!.

 Meijin o Sagase!!
 (PC Genjin Version) (名人をさがせ!!(PC原人版)), released on iPhone OS on 2008 in Japan, is part of Do the Hudson!!.

 Dokka kawatta? (どっか変わった?(PC原人版)), released on iPhone OS on 2008 in Japan, is part of Do the Hudson!!.

-The TurboGrafx-16 version of Bonk's Adventure was released for the Virtual Console service at its launch on November 21, 2006.
-Bonk's Revenge was released on April 16, 2007, and Bonk 3: Bonk's Big Adventure was released on September 3 in the same year, in the United States.